awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 If this keyring is a [discovery keyring](#is-discovery), OnEncrypt MUST return the input [encryption materials](#structures.md#encryption-materials) unmodified.

-If the input [encryption materials](#structures.md#encryption-materials) do not contain a plaintext data key and this keyring does not have a [generator](#generator) defined, OnEncrypt MUST not modify the [encryption materials](#structures.md#encryption-materials.md) and MUST fail.
+If the input does not include a plaintext data key and this keyring does not have a [generator](#generator) defined, OnEncrypt MUST not modify the [encryption materials](#structures.md#encryption-materials.md) and MUST fail.

-If the input [encryption materials](#structures.md#encryption-materials) do not contain a plaintext data key and this keyring has a [generator](#generator) defined, and onEncrypt MUST attempt to generate a new plaintext data key and encrypt that data key by calling [KMS GenerateDataKey](#kms-generatedatakey).
+If the input does not contain a plaintext data key and this keyring has a [generator](#generator) defined, OnEncrypt MUST attempt to generate a new plaintext data key and encrypt that data key by calling [KMS GenerateDataKey](#kms-generatedatakey).

 The [KMS client](#kms-client) that calls [KMS GenerateDataKey](#kms-generatedatakey) MUST be the